About Lydia

 Beginning piano lessons at the age of five and later studying the double bass under Ida Carroll OBE, Lydia read music at Royal Holloway, University of London, where she is currently undertaking a PhD in ethnomusicology.
 She spent several years studying and performing Greek and Middle Eastern dance, which she also taught at adult education centres.
 Rhythmic and melodic influences from these dances feature predominantly in her chamber music, most notably the “gorgeous Arabian Rhapsody Suite” (New Classics).

 Lydia has a keen interest in law (in which subject she holds a master’s degree) and worked as a commercial solicitor (lawyer) to fund her many music projects.
-An avid writer, she has written original texts in Latin as well as English for her vocal works.
-During Covid lockdown, she wrote a mystery novel The Specially Chosen and a collection of eight short stories entitled Entwined in Deceit.
+An avid writer, Lydia has written her own lyrics to some of her songs and her own original text in Latin to one of her musical dramas, The Phantom Listeners.
+During Covid lockdown she wrote a mystery novel, The Specially Chosen, as well as a collection of eight short stories, Entwined in Deceit.

 Composer